How To Order Wine Like A Pro

 The History Behind Sommeliers🕴️

 The old French words “sommerier,” “somier,” and “bête de somme” may have given rise to the word “sommelier,” which means a person who serves wine.
-In this old French, a “bête de somme” was a “beast of burden,” and a “sommelier” was the person in charge of it.
+In old French, a “bête de somme” was a “beast of burden,” and a “sommelier” was the person in charge of it.

 Later, the word became more specific and came to mean the person in charge of carrying the luggage of the French royal family when they traveled (1316).
 During the time of Louis XIV, the sommelier was the individual in charge of moving the court’s luggage.

-He was the official in the home of a great lord who chose the wines, table settings, and desserts.
+He was also the official in the home of a great lord who chose the wines, table settings, and desserts.
 The sommelier checked his lord’s wine for poison with his tastevin, a silver saucer on a thick silver chain that he wore around his neck.

 He also made sure there was food.
 If the sommelier died, the meal wouldn’t be served.